 Asselin, P.-Y. Musique et tempérament.
 Paris, 1985, republished in 2000: Jobert.
 Soon available in English.

-➡ Musicians interested in continuing this research and related development may use Bol Processor BP3’s beta version to process musical works and implement more tuning procedures.
-Follow instructions on page Bol Processor ‘BP3’ and its PHP interface to install BP3 and learn its basic operation.
-Download and install Csound from its distribution page.
+➡ Musicians interested in continuing this research and related development can use the current version of Bol Processor BP3 to process musical works and implement further tuning procedures.
+Follow the instructions on the Bol Processor ‘BP3’ and its PHP interface page to install BP3 and learn its basic operation.